Yukon-Literacy-Coalition/ylc_website_v2/src/_science/2021-10-20-simple-garden-sensory-bin.md

 ---
 title: Simple Garden Sensory Bin
 isArchived: false
-description: "Do you love to play in the dirt?
-Follow Carrie-Anne as she uses potting soil and toys to make an indoor garden sensory bin! *Time: 8:12*"
+description: Do you love to play in the dirt?
+Follow Carrie-Anne as she uses potting soil and toys to make an indoor garden sensory bin!
 thumbnail: /uploads/screen-shot-2021-10-20-at-10.31.36-am.png
 contentBlocks:
   - contentBlock:
       sideBySideBody:
         mainBody: |-
           ### **Simple Garden Sensory Bin**

+          *Time: 8:12*

           ##### *You will need:*